GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 Cryptography, economics and computer science have been combined for the creation of digital systems that aim to improve the way in which multiple parties interact.

-Agreements that previously required to trust an intermediary to supervise them now can be executed in a predictable and transparent way by an algorithm with no owner.
+Agreements that previously required to trust an intermediary to supervise them now can be executed in a predictable way by a publicly accessible algorithm.

 Cryptocurrencies merely represent value and work as a medium of exchange inside those systems.